Certified Academic Translation Service

 When Moses descended from Mount Sinai, the original text describes how his head was surrounded by a “radiance”.
 In Hebrew, the word is “karan”.
 Sadly for St. Jerome, Hebrew is written without vowels, and he mistook the word “keren” for “karan”.
 “Keren” means “horned”.
 So in St. Jerome’s translation, he believed that the original Hebrew word indicated that Moses was a “horned” when he descended from Mt.
 Sinai.

 You would be amazed how often amateur translators embellish on what they find in the original text in order to explain it in another language.
-It happens a lot because of the differences in the way that languages are organized.
+It happens a lot with Latin translations to English of academic documents.
+It often happens because of the differences in the way that foreign languages are organized.
 Even the Romance languages, which are very similar to one another, can have major differences in the way that common thoughts get expressed.
 The problem becomes exacerbated the further apart that the cultures behind the languages are.

 The correct approach is to translate only what’s in front of you, while paying extra careful attention to how the translation could be misinterpreted.
 The ideal solution in such cases of potential mistranslation is work hard to find an equivalent word in the other language that reflects all of the meaning of the original.